 Maybe it’s as simple as almost finishing a goal or not quite achieving a dream.
 This is where negative self-talk can seep into the crevices of our minds if we’re not careful.
 It took me over twenty-five years to return to college and finish what I started, my Associate’s degree.
 Now I’m working on my Bachelor’s degree and I’m determined to see this through to the end.

 Delayed dreams are not dead dreams!
 Don’t give up even if it feels as though they are.
 For extra encouragement on persevering, you’ll want to grab one of my favorite books, Don’t Give Up by Kyle Idleman.
-This book challenged me to say the course no matter what!
+This book challenges me to say the course no matter what!

-I’m becoming more and more aware of how much I don’t like being in the middle of tension and yet, this is often where I find myself.
+I’m becoming more and more aware of how much I don’t like being in the middle of tension and yet, this is often where I find myself planted.
 I rather figure it out, wrap it up, and move on.
 Most things take a process to get to the finish line, and in the “in-between” is where God loves to work in our lives most.
 Hmmm.

 Learning to do what we can now and lay aside what we can’t, and trust God with the rest often takes a steep learning curve.
 Just when you think you’ve got it down, God has a way of stretching us all over again.